-A book about how to use public toilets safely for girls and young women with autism and related conditions
+A book about how to use public toilets safely for boys and young men with autism and related conditions

-In this picture book, we join Ellie as she is out and about and needs to use a public toilet.
-It provides parents and carers with the opportunity to teach girls and young women with autism and other special needs how to use public toilets safely and to understand the social etiquette.
+In this picture book, we join Tom as he is out and about and needs to use a public toilet.
+It provides parents and carers with the opportunity to teach boys and young men with autism and other special needs how to use urinals and cubicles safely and to understand the social etiquette.

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now